Degrees and Certifications:

 * Ask your child how they did it in class, or what parts they do understand.

 * Help them push through by prompting, “What would you try first?
 Why?
 Next?
 How?” etc…

 * Ask your child if they know a different strategy that might work.
 If they are stuck they can try a different way-Mom and Dad’s “old school” style is DEFINITELY a legitimate style.
 Your student is just learning additional styles in order to truly understand WHAT and WHY something works, not just what to DO.

-* If they are struggling and upset, allow them to take a break and encourage them that they shouldn’t know it all yet.
-This is homework, it is just practice and it will still be new and hard sometimes.
-If students knew all of their fourth grade math, they’d be in fifth grade!
+* If they are struggling or upset, allow them to take a break and encourage them by reminding them that they shouldn’t know it all yet.
+This is homework; it is just practice and it will still be new and hard sometimes.
+If students already knew all of their fourth grade math, they’d be in fifth grade!

 * Please check that if they get stuck they are writing why they are struggling, what they do not understand, what they are using to help them, and show what steps they took to attempt the problem.
-A blank page or a page that says “I don’t gettit” or “it’s too hard” is unacceptable.
+A blank page or a page that says “I don’t get it” or “it’s too hard” isn't super helpful.
 The metacognition necessary to identify a breakdown in understanding is just as valuable as the homework itself!